Stiegler0/Stiegler0/README.md

 I'm a student at [Université Paris Cité](https://u-paris.fr/en/), a well-known univesrity located in Paris, France.
 Welcome to my GitHub profile!
 Here, you'll find a collection of my projects, contributions, and interests.
 Feel free to explore, learn, and collaborate with me.
 ## About Me

-- 🌱 I'm currently learning [What You're Learning].
+- 🌱 I'm currently learning Java environment, Spring boot.
-- 💼 I work as a #Cybersecurity Apprentice at [Your Company/Organization].
-- 🔭 I'm passionate about [Your Interests/Hobbies].
+- 🔭 I'm passionate about Java apps neural networks, .
 - 📫 Reach me via linkedin